Chattahoochee National Forest: Canada Creek Falls, Ontario Falls, and Alberta Falls, Suches, Georgia

 4.1 - End of East Canada Creek Road

-Hike just to Big Falls, passing Second Falls, from the end of East Canada Creek Road - 2.3 Miles
+Hike just to Canada Creek Falls, passing Ontario Falls, from the end of East Canada Creek Road - 2.3 Miles

-Hike just to Third Falls from the pullout on East Canada Creek Road just before the road's end - 1.7 Miles
+Hike just to Alberta Falls from the pullout on East Canada Creek Road just before the road's end - 1.7 Miles

 Year 1: 540.0 Miles